Day One: Fly to Delhi

 This afternoon enjoy an included sightseeing tour of Jaipur, introducing the Palace of the Winds, the City Palace and the amazing astronomical observatory built by the city's founder Jai Singh II.
 Dinner tonight is with a local family in Jaipur.

 This morning you'll head north to Vanaashrya.
 En route you'll make a stop at the atmospheric ruined fort of Bhangarh, dating from the 17th Century, where you'll enjoy a welcome tea or coffee.
 After a relaxing afternoon, hop onto a camel cart and visit the local village before a pre-dinner cookery demonstration with the chef.
-You'll spend the night in your private, air-conditioned, tent designed to give a sense of the India of the past.
+You'll spend the night in your private, air-conditioned, cottage designed to give a sense of the India of the past.

 En route back to Delhi, for your final night's stay in India, we'll make a stop at the intriguing Heritage Transport Museum, which showcases the development of road, rail and air in India.